 We finish our day with a performance at Venice's famous opera house.
 La Fenice (1792), replaced an earlier theatre of the Vernier family that had burnt down.
 'Fenice' means phoenix, alluding to the fact that the theatre rose again from the ashes of its predecessor.
 It burned again in 1996 and was rebuilt.
-The opera program will be released in mid-late 2020.
 (Overnight Venice) B

-Day 10: Saturday 16 October, Literary Venice
+Day 10: Saturday 7 October, Literary Venice

 - Literary Venice & the Ca' Rezzonico

 - Lunch at Pensione La Calcina

-- Private reception at Palazzo Mocenigo hosted by Francesca Bortolotto Possati (exclusive visit to be confirmed in 2021)
+- Private reception at Palazzo Mocenigo hosted by Francesca Bortolotto Possati (to be confirmed in 2023)

 - Evening Mass at St Mark's (optional)